Arcterus/game-of-life/README.md

 ----------

 I'd appreciate any contributions, especially for fixing bugs and improving the UI.
-Contributions target Rust's master branch until Rust 1.0 is released.
+Contributions target the latest stable version of Rust (1.15 at the time of writing).

 Credits
 -------